ibm-cloud-docs/cephaas/onboarding-fusionaas.md

 # Onboarding to your IBM Fusion as a service deployment
 {: #onboarding-fusionaas}

+After you finish setting up your deployment and the hardware setup is done in your data center, you can onboard to your IBM Fusion as a service deployment.

-When you log in to your IBM Fusion as a service deployment for the first time, a welcome banner guides you through the initial setup process.
+When you log in to your IBM Fusion as a service deployment after the activation for the first time, a welcome banner guides you through the initial setup process.
 This onboarding flow helps you configure your deployment and understand the next steps for provisioning clusters.
 {: shortdesc}

 ## Understanding the onboarding flow